Incidents make Jews wary, 75 years after Hitler annexed Austria

 "I did not just go and beg.
 I told them: 'These are our rights as a Jewish community.
 These are our demands.'
 I wasn't what you would call a very silent, docile president," he said.

-Muzicant's drive led to the restitution of Jewish property, laws to recognize Jewish institutions and customs, and the rebuilding or new construction of schools and synagogues.
+Muzicant's drive led to the restitution of Jewish property, laws to recognise Jewish institutions and customs, and the rebuilding or new construction of schools and synagogues.

 Things are not perfect, he said, but they could be a lot worse.
 "Vienna is one of the most beautiful places in the world.
 If you're not Jewish, there's no better place to live."